FirelyTeam/firely-docs/vonk/overview.rst

 Facades
 -------

 A Facade is the Vonk FHIR processing pipeline working on an existing data repository.
-That repository could be the database of legacy system, some API of an existing system or a whole Clinical Data Repository specifically created to open up data through a FHIR API.
+That repository could be the database of proprietary system, some API of an existing system or a whole Clinical Data Repository specifically created to open up data through a FHIR API.

 The implementation of a Facade is a special type of plugin that registers services to access the existing data repository.
 By building the data access layer you leverage all of the FHIR processing in Vonk, connected to your repository.
 Thus creating a FHIR RESTful API for that repository with the least amount of work.